Perspective control: During digital post-processing

 Digital post-processing software provides means to correct converging verticals and other distortions introduced at image capture.

 Adobe Photoshop, Affinity Photo and GIMP have several "transform" options to achieve, with care, the desired control without any significant degradation in the overall image quality.
 Photoshop CS2 and subsequent releases includes perspective correction as part of its Lens Distortion Correction Filter; DxO Optics Pro from DxO Labs includes perspective correction.
-Affinity Photo 2 includes all the main distortion correction.
+Affinity Photo 2 includes all the main distortion corrections.
 GIMP (since 2.6) has its own perspective tool (Tools/Transform Tools/Perspective).
 RawTherapee, a free and open-source raw converter, includes horizontal and vertical perspective correction tools too.
 Note that because the mathematics of projective transforms depends on the angle of view, perspective tools require that the angle of view or 35 mm equivalent focal length be entered, though this can often be determined from Exif metadata.

 It is to correct perspective using a general projective transformation tool, correcting vertical tilt (converging verticals) by stretching out the top; this is the "Distort Transform" in Photoshop, and the "perspective tool" in GIMP.
 However, this introduces vertical distortion – objects appear squat (vertically compressed, horizontally extended) – unless the vertical dimension is also stretched.
 This effect is minor for small angles, and can be corrected by hand, manually stretching the vertical dimension until the proportions look right, but is automatically done by specialized perspective transform tools.

 An alternative interface, found in Photoshop (CS and subsequent releases) is the "perspective crop", which enables the user to perform perspective control with the cropping tool, setting each side of the crop to independently determined angles, which can be more intuitive and direct.

 Other software with mathematical models on how lenses and different types of optical distortions affect the image can correct this by being able to calculate the different characteristics of a lens and re-projecting the image in a number of ways (including non-rectilinear projections).
 An example of this kind of software is the panorama creation suite Hugin.

 However these techniques do not enable the recovery of lost spatial resolution in the more distant areas of the subject, or the recovery of lost depth of field due to the angle of the film/sensor plane to the subject.
 These transforms involve interpolation, as in image scaling, which degrades the image quality, in particular blurring high-frequency detail.
 How significant this is depends on the original image resolution, degree of manipulation, print/display size, and viewing distance, and perspective correction must be traded off against preserving high-frequency detail.